postgrespro/rum/README.md

 ## Introduction

-The **rum** module provides an access method to work with a `RUM` index.
-It is based on the `GIN` access method's code.
+The **rum** module provides access method to work with the `RUM` indexes.
+It is based on the `GIN` access method code.

-A `GIN` index allows performing fast full-text search using `tsvector` and `tsquery` types.
-But full-text search with a GIN index has several problems:
+`GIN` index allows you to perform fast full-text search using `tsvector` and `tsquery` types.
+However, full-text search with `GIN` index has some performance issues because positional and other additional information is not stored.

+`RUM` solves these issues by storing additional information in a posting tree.
+As compared to `GIN`, `RUM` index has the following benefits:

-- Slow ranking.
-It needs positional information about lexemes to do ranking.
-A `GIN` index doesn't store positions of lexemes.
-So after index scanning, we need an additional heap scan to retrieve lexeme positions.
+- Faster ranking.
+Ranking requires positional information.
+And after the index scan we do not need an additional heap scan to retrieve lexeme positions because `RUM` index stores them.
-- Slow phrase search with a `GIN` index.
-This problem relates to the previous problem.
-It needs positional information to perform phrase search.
+- Faster phrase search.
+This improvement is related to the previous one as phrase search also needs positional information.
-- Slow ordering by timestamp.
-A `GIN` index can't store some related information in the index with lexemes.
-So it is necessary to perform an additional heap scan.
+- Faster ordering by timestamp. `RUM` index stores additional information together with lexemes, so it is not necessary to perform a heap scan.

-`RUM` solves these problems by storing additional information in a posting tree.
-For example, positional information of lexemes or timestamps.
+- A possibility to perform depth-first search and therefore return first results immediately.

 You can get an idea of `RUM` with the following diagram:

 [![How RUM stores additional information](img/gin_rum.svg)](https://postgrespro.ru/docs/enterprise/current/rum?lang=en)

-A drawback of `RUM` is that it has slower build and insert times than `GIN`.
-This is because we need to store additional information besides keys and because `RUM` uses generic Write-Ahead Log (WAL) records.
+The drawback of `RUM` is that it has slower build and insert time as compared to `GIN` This is because we need to store additional information besides keys and because because `RUM` stores additional information together with keys and uses generic WAL records.

 ## License